Stress Articles

 How does stress make you feel?

 When overwhelmed by stress, you may experience different emotions and physical symptoms that leave you feeling uncomfortable.
 A person may feel sad, angry, frustrated, or anxious.
-Since it can affect your health, stress should be addressed by understanding how it affects you.
-Generally, stress has certain effects on different areas of a person's life.
+Since it can affect your health, stress can be addressed by understanding how it affects you.

-Physically, stress leads to headaches, muscle tension or pain, chest pain, fatigue, change in sex drive, stomach upset, and problems sleeping.
-Most of these feelings are common among people with tight jobs or schedules.
-Psychologically, stress leads to anxiety, restlessness, anger or irritability, sadness, and lack of motivation or focus.
+Physically, stress may lead to headaches, muscle tension or pain, chest pain, fatigue, changes in your sex drive, stomach upset, and problems sleeping.
+Psychologically, stress can lead to anxiety, restlessness, anger or irritability, sadness, and lack of motivation or focus.

 Why am I stressing for no reason?